o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

 * User getting the money out; people should already know that sending money is by default final, and they can use other mechanisms to make it more secure.

-* Trying to avoid users faking signatures to drain it: No known Sigil-proof way of doing it.
-Probably cant be done.
+* Trying to avoid users faking signatures to drain it: Dont see how to do it, could try having whitelists in the contract i suppose.